 Happy Soup Season!
-This November has been unusually dreary for Michigan, but if any good comes out of a lack of sunshine, it’s that we’re constantly in the mood to cozy up by the fire with a bowl of soup and some tea.
+This November has been unusually dreary for Michigan.
+If any good comes out of a lack of sunshine, it’s that we’re constantly in the mood to cozy up by the fire with a bowl of soup.

-As I write this post, I can’t stop thinking (and laughing) about the scene in Friends when Joey is acting in a commercial for soup and he keeps saying, “Mmm…noodle soup” instead of, “Mmm…soup”.
+As I write this post, I can’t stop thinking about the scene in Friends when Joey is an actor in a commercial for soup.
+He keeps saying, “Mmm…noodle soup” instead of, “Mmm…soup”.
 Please tell me you know what scene I’m talking about, because it’s hilarious.
 I really don’t know why that popped into my head considering this soup is noodle-less, but I’m glad it did.

-One of our favorite things about this soup is that it utilizes multiple root veggies, so it’s perfect for a clean-out-the-fridge sort of night.
+One of our favorite things about this root vegetable soup is that it utilizes multiple root veggies.
+It’s perfect for a clean-out-the-fridge sort of night.
 If you don’t have all three root veggies on hand (we used carrots, butternut squash & sweet potato), you can simply add more of whichever you have most of and the flavor/texture won’t change all that much.
 Curry and other warm spices like cinnamon & turmeric really complement the natural sweetness of root veggies!

 In our opinion, toppings make or break the overall success of a puréed soup.
-Not that we don’t love the soup on it’s own, but it’s much more satisfying when you add in a refreshing element (plain cashew yogurt mixed with some lemon & pepper) and a bit of crunch (we used roasted lentils).
+Not that we don’t love the soup on it’s own, but it’s much more satisfying when you add in a refreshing element.
+Plain cashew yogurt mixed with some lemon & pepper, and a bit of crunch (we used roasted lentils) is perfect.
 Fresh sage adds a pop of color & earthy flavor.
 You can also add chopped nuts or seeds (pumpkin seeds are our first choice), or some crusty bread for dipping!

 If you’re looking for a soup to serve at Thanksgiving, this is it!
 You can easily make a large batch and let it simmer for a few hours while the rest of dinner is cooking.
 As it’s thicker than most soups, a small crock is filling enough for a small side serving or appetizer.
 If you really like squash, serve it with this Roasted Acorn Squash Salad with Maple Tahini Dressing; a perfect autumn pairing!Print